Modeling, control, and stiffness regulation of layer jamming-based continuum robots: Interpretation to Key Phenomena in LJ-based Continuum Robots

-The system is time invariant since we consider constant pressure $\up$.
+The system is autonomous since we consider constant pressure $\up$.
 As we have shown above, $\calm$ is the largest invariant set in the neighborhood $B_\varepsilon(\calm) \subset \rea^{3n}$.
-Applying the LaSalle's invariance principle \cite[Sec.
-3]{KHAbook}, the manifold $\calm$ is locally asymptotically stable. \end{proof}
+Since the overall dynamics is autonomous, applying the LaSalle's invariance principle \cite[Sec.
+3]{KHAbook} we have that the manifold $\calm$ is locally asymptotically stable. \end{proof}

-\begin{remark} The above proposition shows that \begin{itemize} \item[(i)] If the initial condition $\chi(0)$ starts from any configuration $q_a$ and zero momentum $p(0)=0$, we may always find a virtual bristle vector $z_a$ such that the system trajectory maintains at the initial values over time, and we also note $\calm \subset \cale_{\tt SL}$.
+\begin{remark} \rm The above proposition shows that \begin{itemize} \item[(i)] If the initial condition $\chi(0)$ starts from any configuration $q_a$ and zero momentum $p(0)=0$, we may always find a virtual bristle vector $z_a$ such that the continuum robot's configuration maintains at the initial values over time, and we also note $\calm \subset \cale_{\tt SL}$.
 In this way, it achieves shape locking. \item[(ii)] A more realistic scenario is that the continuum robot achieves deformation with the tension input $u \in \rea^m$; then we apply a vacuum and release the actuator.
-Once the tension release is completed, the initial condition is given by $\chi(0) =(q(0), 0_3, 0_3)$ instead of $(q_a, 0_3, z_a)$.
+Once completing the tension release, the initial condition is given by $\chi(0) =(q(0), 0_3, 0_3)$ instead of $(q_a, 0_3, z_a)$.
 Proposition \ref{prop:ShapeLocking}(b) shows the \emph{local} asymptotic stability of the manifold $\calm$, which means if the initial distance